cbeck88/strict-variant/README.md

     variant(T &&);

     // Constructs the variant from a "subvariant", that is, another variant
-    // type which has strictly fewer types, modulo recursive_wrapper.
+    // over a strictly smaller set of types, modulo recursive_wrapper.
     // (SFINAE expression omitted here)
     template <typename...
 OTypes>
     variant(const variant<Otypes...> &);